- Aging legacy tech driving interest

 The Austrian company, Emarsys is a great example of a marketing cloud platform that capitalised on the growing Australian demand and accelerated its global expansion into Australia accordingly.
 Read our case study on Emarys in Australia here.

-Whether you are just curious about the Australian cloud market or are thinking of expanding or setting up business in Australia, contact us or speak to an expert at Penguin on +61 2 8298 5301 (intl: +61 2 8298 5301).
+Whether you are just curious about the Australian cloud market or are thinking of expanding or setting up business in Australia, contact us or speak to an expert at International Accounting Solutions on +61 2 8298 5301 (intl: +61 2 8298 5301).

 Like to read more?
 Check out setting up a business in Australia or read 6 reasons why your startup should expand to Sydney.